NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

   <img src="/.github/_assets/scripts_2.bmp"/>
 </p>

-3)	Line 103～146 plots topographical maps for two differences.
+3)	Lines 103～146 plot topographical maps for two weighted total power differences respectively – the difference between error incongruent and correct incongruent, as well as the difference between correct incongruent and correct congruent.

 a)	Line 111～113 extracts the weighted total power by factor 1 for each condition (congruent & correct, incongruent & error and incongruent & correct).
-Edit Line 111～113 based on the interested conditions from your data.

 ```
 F1_TFD_congruent_corr = squeeze(WeightedTFD_total(1,:,1,:,:,:));